Programs that crack your passwords? YES! Bots that take down your servers? YES! Spam comments that overload your site? YES!

 Have you ever questioned how secure your website really is?
 Even if your website doesn’t receive a lot of traffic, make money through advertising, or have an ecommerce platform, your website may still be vulnerable to hackers.

-The solution?… At a recent networking talk hosted by Newport Interactive Marketers (#NIMRI), speaker Adam Lamagna of Sucuri Security shared the alarming risks of not carefully managing your website.
+The solution?… At a recent networking talk hosted by Newport Interactive Marketing (#NIMRI), speaker Adam Lamagna of Sucuri Security shared the alarming risks of not carefully managing your website.
 “Malware doesn’t care about your site,” Lamagna said.
 “It’s just going to exploit insecurities.”

 4 Steps Towards a Secure Website